thinkshout/ts-base/README.md

 # TSBase
-A base theme for Drupal 8 using Bourbon, Bitters & Neat.
+A base theme for Drupal 8 using Bourbon & Neat.
+Uses Gulp for the taskrunner.